Ainu culture: Clothing

 Traditional Ainu clothing appears similar in tailoring to the Japanese kimono, but features tubular sleeves and no gussets; garments are also single-layered.

 There are two types of jackets: grass skin jackets such as tetarabe and utarbe made from nettle or hemp fiber, and haori-like jackets made from fur from animals like the earless seal, or skin from fish like the salmon or itou.
-In addition, a strong bark garment called attus, which is made from fibers from the bark of the Ulmus laciniata (lobed elm) and linden trees, has become common since the 17th century.
+In addition, a strong garment called attus, which is made from Ainu bark cloth, has become common since the 17th century.
 In addition, a large amount of cotton clothing was brought in by the Japanese, and kosode and jinwaori became established as ceremonial clothing.
 Silk costumes were also imported from China through the Shantan trade, and were worn in various ways.
 The silk costumes were sold to the Japanese as Ezo Nishiki (蝦夷錦) or "Ezo silk", and attus material was also brought outside of Hokkaido and processed into clothing.